ara-foundation/web/packages/reflect/README.md

 We can use our reflect in the page.

 ### Usage
-> Test the entire tutorial by following the steps.

-Let's open the page at `src/pages/index.astro`, and add the following lines in the frontmatter's end.
+Let's open the page at `src/pages/index.astro`, and add the following lines in the end of frontmatter.

 > Frontmatter is the Typescript code between `---` and `---`.